yulisun/HCD-GSPpartII/README.md

 # HCD-GSPpartII
-Part II of GSP based HCD
+Part II of GSP based HCD.
+This part has been removed, please refer to https://github.com/yulisun/HCD-GSP.